 If you have diabetes, it’s essential to have regular diabetic eye exams.
 These can help your optometrist check for signs of diabetic retinopathy, monitor any symptoms, and provide treatment options to preserve your eyesight.

+So is diabetic retinopathy reversible?
 While diabetic retinopathy can’t be reversed, if caught early, additional vision loss and eye damage can be prevented.
 Keep reading to learn more about diabetic retinopathy, its stages, and available treatment options.

 How Does Diabetes Cause Diabetic Retinopathy